HL7/fhir-pacio-adi/input/pagecontent/formal_specification.md

 #### Advance Directive Scanned PDF Structure Requirements

-Scanned PDF documents are represented as a base64 encoded attachment with `DocumentReference.content.attachment.contentType` set to "application/pdf".
+Scanned PDF documents **SHALL be** represented as a base64 encoded attachment with `DocumentReference.content.attachment.contentType` set to "application/pdf".

 An example of this representation is shown in the resource snippet below: